 I will link this up to Booking Mama’s Saturday feature, Kid Konnection.
 If you’d like to participate in Kid Konnection and share a post about anything related to children’s books (picture, middle grade, or young adult) from the past week, leave a comment as well as a link on her site tomorrow.

-Review copy provided by Penguin Books.
+Review copy provided by Quirk Books.
 I am an Indiebound Affiliate.